-AMC Reveals Season Premiere Dates For Better Call Saul, Into The Badlands
+AMC Reveals Season Premiere Dates For ‘Better Call Saul’, ‘Into The Badlands’

 “It’s a mashup of all the things we love,” Gough told the New York Daily News.
 “It’s martial arts, science fiction and Japanese samurai — you know, the good stuff.”

-The shows focuses on the character of Sunny (Daniel Wu), a motorcycle riding, sword-wielding protagonist, who spent the first season searching for a way to get out of “The Badlands.”
+The show focuses on the character of Sunny (Daniel Wu), a motorcycle riding, sword-wielding protagonist, who spent the first season searching for a way to get out of “The Badlands.”
 According to AMC, Season 2 of Into The Badlands will see Sunny and the character of M.K., a teenager with special powers who was also introduced in Season 1, “separated and scattered into the wind, each impassioned in unlikely places.”

 The first season of Into The Badlands consisted of only six episodes, much like the first two seasons of The Walking Dead and Breaking Bad.
 According to Entertainment Weekly, the new seasons of both Into The Badlands and Better Call Saul will consist of 10 episodes a piece.
 The first season of Into The Badlands concluded over a year ago, so it has been a long wait for fans of the show to see Season 2.